 Master Audio formats.
-It also supports Dolby TrueHD and DTS HD Master Audio formats.
-It also supports up to 192 KHz/16bit 8-channel LPCM audio output.
+It also supports up to 192KHz/16bit 8-channel LPCM audio output.
 You can use this port to connect your HDMI-supported monitor.
 The maximum supported resolution is 4096x2160@24 Hz, but the actual resolutions supported are dependent on the monitor being used.

-- To set up a triple-display configuration, you must install motherboard drivers in the operating system first. - After installing the HDMI device, make sure to set the default sound playback device to HDMI.
+- To set up a triple-display configuration, you must install motherboard drivers in the operating system first. - After installing the HDMI/DisplayPort device, make sure to set the default sound playback device to HDMI/DisplayPort.
 (The item name may differ depending on your operating system.)

-USB 3.1 Gen 1 Port
+USB 3.0/2.0 Port

-The USB 3.1 Gen 1 port supports the USB 3.1 Gen 1 specification and is compatible to the USB 2.0 specification.
+The USB 3.0 port supports the USB 3.0 specification and is compatible to the USB 2.0/1.1 specification.
 Use this port for USB devices.

-RJ-45 LAN Port
+B RJ-45 LAN Port